AntonioP14/Implementation-of-Grafana-and-Prometheus-for-Monitoring-a-system/README.md

 - Click the "+" icon on the sidebar and select "Dashboard".
 - Click "Add new panel".
 - Choose "Prometheus" as the data source.
-- Enter your metric name (e.g., request_processing_seconds) in the query field.
+- Enter your metric name (request_processing_seconds) in the query field.
 - Customize the panel as desired and click "Apply".
 - Save the dashboard with a descriptive name.